 As shown in Figure 5-4, a single-byte, data-read transfer begins with the master device transmitting a start condition followed by the IC device address and the read/write bit.
 For the data-read transfer, both a write and then a read are actually performed.
 Initially, a write is performed to transfer the address byte or bytes of the internal memory address to be read.
 As a result, the read/write bit is a 0.
-After receiving the TAS5508A address and the read/write bit, the TAS5508A responds with an acknowledge bit.
-In addition, after sending the internal memory address byte or bytes, the master device transmits another start condition followed by the TAS5508A address and the read/write bit again.
+After receiving the TAS5518C address and the read/write bit, the TAS5518C responds with an acknowledge bit.
+In addition, after sending the internal memory address byte or bytes, the master device transmits another start condition followed by the TAS5518C address and the read/write bit again.
 This time the read/write bit is a 1, indicating a read transfer.
-After receiving the TAS5508A and the read/write bit the TAS5508A again responds with an acknowledge bit.
-Next, the TAS5508A transmits the data byte from the memory address being read.
-After receiving the data byte, the master device transmits a not acknowledge followed by a stop condition to complete the single-byte, data-read transfer.
+After receiving the TAS5518C address and the read/write bit, the TAS5518C address and the read/write bit, the TAS5518C address and the read/write bit, again responds with an acknowledge bit.
+Next, the TAS5518C transmits the data byte from the memory address being read.
+After receiving the data byte, the master device transmits a not-acknowledge followed by a stop condition to complete the single-byte, data-read transfer.